raphael-group/LAML/README.md

 ## Input
 LAML requires the following two input files:

 1. A file containing the character matrix, a [comma-separated values (CSV) file](https://en.wikipedia.org/wiki/Comma-separated_values) that has rows representing  cells and columns representing target sites.
 This file must have a header showing a list of site names and every subsequent line must begin with the cell name.
 Values of the character matrix must be either non-negative integers or '?', with 0 indicating the unmutated state, other integers indicating mutated state, and '?' as the missing data character.
 Refer to the paper for more details.
+Note that for numerical stability, by default LAML deduplicates the character matrix and input tree, and places the duplicate sequences back in as polytomies.

 | cell_name  | site_1 | site_2 |
 | ------------- | ------------- | ------------- |